How To Get Rid Of Toilet Odor

-You know you have a problem Kansas City.
-When you walk into your bathroom, you crinkle your nose because you detect that unmistakable odor…the smell of sewage and it’s coming from your toilet.
-Your toilet is sparkling clean and so is your bathroom, and there’s no explanation for the sewage smell.
+You know you have a plumbing problem in Kansas City.
+When you walk into your bathroom, you crinkle your nose because you detect that unmistakable foul odor…the sewage smell in the air, and it’s coming from your toilet.
+Your toilet is sparkling clean and so is your bathroom, you’ve followed all the cleaning tips and there’s no explanation for the sewage smell.

-We all know that occasionally bathrooms will have foul odors, but when the smell of sewage won’t go away, that’s not a good sign.
+We all know that occasionally bathrooms will have foul odors, but when the smell of sewage won’t go away, that’s not a good sign, and means it’s time to look for deeper problems.

 So, why does your sparkling clean toilet smell like raw sewage?